Vauxhall Corsa Review 2023 | Top Gear

 All previous Corsas have reeked of mediocrity, but this one drives with poise and precision, and it looks smart too

 Other cars in the Vauxhall range have been launched since the Corsa and they’ve shown the benefit of Vauxhall’s latest living arrangements: better interiors with better quality materials.
-Unfortunately the facelift has improved things in that regard.
-The Corsa puts up a decent fight at last, but there are stronger alternatives out there still.
+Unfortunately the facelift didn't really improve things in that regard.
+So it’s a tale of two halves: the Corsa puts up a decent fight at last, but there are stronger alternatives out there still.

 The Rivals